snakajim/odroidhc4-install/README.md

 accountmngr@hc4armkk: chmod +x * && sudo sh -c ./install_basic.sh
 ```

+The script installs and sets basic environment for HC4.
+- install gcc-7,8 and 10.
+Default tool chain is gcc-9.
+- install basic apps.
+- avahi-daemon enabled, your hostname hc4armkk is accesable from local.
-After running the script, user account "user0" is created with sudo authority.
+- user account "user0" is created with sudo authority.

 Some application does not recommend to install as root, so let's switch login account to "user0" and continue.

 ## 4. Install optional applications & libs as non-root user